ginocic/PiHomeLab/docs/os/installation.md

 ip a show eth0
 ```

-write down the IP address of the Raspberry
+to write down the IP address of the Raspberry

+To disable WiFi and/or Bluetooth

 ```sh
 sudo nano /boot/firmware/config.txt